Learn More About OLI

 The most powerful feature of web-based instruction is that it allows us to embed assessment into every instructional activity.
 With the students’ permission, we collect real-time data of student-use in those activities.

-This data makes possible the corrections, suggestions, and cues that are tailored to the individual students’ current performance and gives educators have an unprecedented opportunity to stay in tune with many aspects of their students’ learning.
+This data makes possible the corrections, suggestions, and cues that are tailored to the individual students’ current performance and gives educators an unprecedented opportunity to stay in tune with many aspects of their students’ learning.
 The data also benefits our course designers and learning science researchers:

 Student activity data informs course designers about how students use the course material and how they perform on learning activities.
 Course designers use this data to iteratively refine our courses.
 For example, if many students are not performing well on assessments of a particular concept, course designers will review the explanation of that concept, the practice activities, and the self-assessments to see where they might make an improvement.